Tommy31415/tommy31415.github.io/docs/time_to_hours_angular.md

+---
+layout: post
+title: Kendo Circural and time in seconds that cross midnight
+date: 2024-02-02
+categories: typescript
+---

 # Kendo Circural and time in seconds that cross midnight

 Input values are negative and positive.
 Negative values happened before midnight and positive after.